-[Application [has been/is expected to be] made by the Issuer (or on its behalf) for the Notes to be listed on the Official List and admitted to trading on the Main Securities Market of the Irish Stock Exchange plc with effect from [●].]
+[Application [has been/is expected to be] made by the Issuer (or on its behalf) for the Notes to be listed on the Official List and admitted to trading on the Main Securities Market of the Irish Stock Exchange plc trading as Euronext Dublin with effect from $[\bullet]$.]
 [Not Applicable]

-(When documenting an issue of Notes that is to be consolidated and to form a single series with a previous issue, it should be indicated here that the original Notes are already listed and admitted to trading.)
+(When documenting an issue of Notes that is to be consolidated and to form a single Series with a previous listed issue, it should be indicated here that the original Notes are already listed and admitted to trading.)

-(b) Estimate of total expenses related to [admission to trading:
+(b) Estimate of total expenses related to [] admission to trading: